KIT-MAMID/mamid/USERGUIDE.md

 	- Problematic (red)
 ---

-Problems:
+**Problems**

 - General information

-Problems can occur in slaves and replica sets.
+    - Problems can occur in slaves and replica sets.
 Every problem shown will have a link to the affected slave or replica set.
-Problems are ordered chronological.
+     - Problems are ordered chronological.

 ---

-Slaves:
+**Slaves**

 Slaves are ordered by their state.

  - General information:
-    Slaves have four parameters and four states:
+    - Slaves have four parameters and four states.
-    Parameters:
+    - Parameters:
        	 1. Hostname: a name to identify the slave
          2. Slave port: The port on the host that should be used by the slave.
          3. Mongod port range: the ports to be used by spawned instances of mongod
          4. Persistent storage: Choose this option if the host has and the slave is meant to use persistent storage
-    States:
+    - States:
-        1. Active
+        1. Active:
         	Slaves can be set to active.
                 The slave is available to host mongod instances as part of replica sets.
 Active slaves will be monitored.
 If a problem occurs in an active slave, it will be set to problematic.
-        2. Maintenance
+        2. Maintenance:
                 Slaves can be set to maintenance mode.
                 A slave in maintenance mode will not be monitored and no new mongod instances will be spawned.
 Existing mongods will be left untouched.
 		Slaves in maintenance mode can be reconfigured.
-        3. Disabled
+        3. Disabled:
                 Slaves can be set to disabled state.
 		Marks the slave as not running any mongod instances.
-        4. Problematic
+        4. Problematic:
                 If a problem occurs in a slave, it will be set to problematic.
 This happens automatically.
  - Possible Problems:
     1. Slave is unreachable: Occurs when a slave does not respond.
 	   Check if a slave instance of mamid is running at the specified port.
 	   Check if the associated host is running as planned.
  - Create slave:
     1. Use [Create new slave] in the top right corner of the slave view or [New Slave] in the sidebar.
     2. Set the parameters of the slave.
     3. Choose [Apply].

-        After creation, a slave is in disabled state.
+    *After creation, a slave is in disabled state.*

  - Change slave state:
     1. Choose the slave to change in the Slaves view.
 Slaves are sorted by their state.